 Wave in the background of the news at Media City

 Media City is an international hub for technology, innovation and creativity and is where many of the UK’s broadcasting networks film and produce content.
 It’s home to Box on the Docks, the Blue Peter Garden and an exciting calendar of events, and is easily accessible via the tramlink.
 You should also explore the surrounding Salford Quays where you’ll find a watersports centre, City Centre Cruises and The Lowry Theatre.

 Have a Yorkshire pudding wrap at the Christmas Markets

-Manchester’s Christmas Markets is a key event in the community calendar.
-More than 300 decked-out stalls take to the streets of the city centre, offering delicious food, gifts and Christmas activities to get you in the holiday spirit.
-Make sure to wrap up warm as you soak up the atmosphere, and grab a picture in front of the giant light-up santa.
+Manchester’s Christmas Markets are a key event in the community calendar.
+More than 300 decked-out stalls pop up on the streets of the city centre, offering delicious food, gifts and Christmas activities to get you in the holiday spirit.
+Make sure to wrap up warm as you soak up the atmosphere, and grab a picture in front of the giant light-up Santa.